A Christian Approach to the Environment

 This is how much cod people took out of the Northeast Atlantic over the last 60 years:

 I think it’s fair to say that the collapse of this fishery was not what God intended for his creation.
-And, if the evidence shows human beings had a hand in this collapse, then I think we must admit humans were rebelling against God’s will.
+And, if the evidence shows human beings had a hand in this collapse, then I think we must admit that humans were rebelling against God’s will.

 Altering God’s Earth